puppetlabs/puppet-docs/source/puppet/5.3/hiera_merging.md

 A hash merge combines the keys and values of any number of hashes to return a merged hash.
 The lookup fails if any of the values aren’t hashes.

-If multiple source hashes have a given key, Hiera uses the value from the highest priority data source; it won’t recursively merge the values.
+If multiple source hashes have a given key, Hiera uses the value from the highest priority data source: it won’t recursively merge the values.

 Hashes in Puppet preserve the order in which their keys are written.
 When merging hashes, Hiera starts with the lowest priority data source.
 For each higher priority source, it appends new keys at the end of the hash and updates existing keys in place.